elementalsecurity/sec-arch/02_fundamentals/02_readme.md

 # Fundamentals

-This section of the "So You Want To Be A Security Architect?" repository establishes the essential building blocks for anyone aspiring to practice security architecture effectively.
-These topics provide the intellectual foundation for designing resilient systems, thinking like an adversary, and making risk-informed decisions.

-Mastering fundamentals is not optional.
-It is the core capability that allows Security Architects to adapt to evolving threats, emerging technologies, and shifting business landscapes without losing strategic clarity.
+Fundamentals form the intellectual foundation of Security Architecture.
+Before an architect can design resilient systems, select controls, or evaluate solutions, they must first master the principles, models, and frameworks that govern secure thinking.

+This section provides the essential mental models for all Security Architects:
+- How to think about system design and adversarial threats
+- How to anchor decisions in structured principles, not reactive defenses
+- How to align security strategy to risk analysis and business value

+Without mastery of these fundamentals, secure architecture becomes guesswork.
+With them, it becomes a disciplined craft.

 ---

 ## Purpose of This Section

-- Introduce foundational security principles that guide good architectural design.
+- Teach the principles that make systems defensible by design
-- Develop structured threat modeling skills to anticipate and mitigate risks early.
+- Develop threat modeling skills to anticipate and mitigate adversarial behavior
-- Equip architects to apply risk management thinking to technical decisions.
+- Embed risk thinking into security decision-making processes

-While tools, platforms, and methodologies evolve, these fundamentals remain universal.

 ---